faisalazam/Problems/SYSTEM_DESIGN.md

 * 27*14 ~= 30*10 = 300.
 * 6500/250 ~= 6400/256 ~= 100 * 2^6 / 2^8 ~= 100 / 2^2 = 25.

+By analyzing the numbers, we get the following conclusions:

+- Memory is fast but the disk is slow.
+- Avoid disk seeks if possible.
+- Simple compression algorithms are fast.
+- Compress data before sending it over the internet if possible.
+- Data centers are usually in different regions, and it takes time to send data between them.

 Credit
 ------
 By Jeff Dean:               http://research.google.com/people/jeff/